-Success will be evaluated through performance measures identified in each of the action plans and summarized in the Operations and Administration Action Plan.
-In addition to MBNMS staff members working toward the implementation of each of the action plans, MBNMS will work cooperatively with its partners, including federal, state, and local agencies and non-governmental organizations, as well as the Sanctuary Advisory Council and its working groups.
-Successful implementation of previous management plans relied on stakeholder and partnership coordination and collaboration, which will continue as MBNMS addresses the new and continued marine management issues outlined in this management plan.
+ONMS will use performance measures identified in each of the action plans and summarized in the Operations and Administration Action Plan to evaluate progress.
+In addition to ONMS working toward the implementation of each of the action plans, its staff will work cooperatively with its partners, including federal, state, and local agencies and non-governmental organizations, as well as the Sanctuary Advisory Council and its working groups.
+Successful implementation of previous management plans relied on stakeholder and partnership coordination and collaboration, which will continue as ONMS addresses the new and continued marine management issues outlined in this management plan.